m4tx/advent-of-code/README.md

 ## Attribution

-This uses the great AoC runner and CLI [rossmacarthur/advent](https://github.com/rossmacarthur/advent).
+This uses a great AoC runner and CLI [rossmacarthur/advent](https://github.com/rossmacarthur/advent).
 The code in `cli` directory is a modification of this code, licensed under MIT/Apache-2.0.